 The second and final round of the European Qualifiers for the 2022 FIFA World Cup will kick off on March 24, and will wrap up on March 29, 2022.
 Optus Sport has the rights to the European World Cup qualifiers, which means if you’re looking to see England, Italy, or the other European heavyweights play some football, you’ll have to sign up for a subscription.
 A subscription for Optus Sport costs $14.99, or $139 for an annual plan.
 However if you have a viable mobile or broadband plan with Optus, Optus Sport may be bundled in with your deal.

 When do the 2022 FIFA World Cup Qualifiers wrap up?

-The start date of the World Cup qualifying was June 6, 2019, but due to COVID, the qualifying process is expected to wrap up around June 2022.
-This will be the first time qualifying finishes in June of a World Cup year, due to the heat of Qatar’s climate forcing the tournament to be pushed back.
+The start date of the World Cup qualifying was June 6, 2019, but due to COVID, the qualifying process is expected to wrap up by March 31, 2022.
+This will be the first time qualifying finishes in March of a World Cup year, due to the heat of Qatar’s climate forcing the tournament to be pushed back.